 The Series 66 exam - the NASAA Uniform Combined State Law Examination - is a North American Securities Administrators Association (NASAA) exam administered by FINRA.
 The exam consists of 100 scored questions.
 Candidates have 150 minutes to complete the exam.
 In order for a candidate to pass the Series 66 Exam, he/she must correctly answer at least 73 of the 100 scored questions.
 There is no prerequisite for the Series 66 examination.
 However, the Series 7 examination is a co-requisite to the Series 66 Examination.

 POSTGRADUATE DEGREES

-Master of Science in Accounting (MAcc) Master of Science in Business Analytics (MSBA) Master of Science in Business Administration (MBA)
+Master of Science in Accounting (MAcc) Master of Science in Business Administration (MBA)